Hansoft/E-mail-portal-shellscript-GraphQL-example/README.md

-# E-mail-portal-shellscript-GraphQL-example
+# P4PlanAPI-Shellscript-Example-Email-Portal

-E-mail portal (shellscript GraphQL example)
+Example to explorer the P4 Plan API in GraphQL using Shellscript and Curl.

-An example of using shellscript with the P4 Plan GraphQL API.
+This implements a simple e-mail portal for bug and comment submission using e-mail on Ubuntu.

 ## What the example teaches: